YashSax/Particle-Swarm-Visualizer/README.md

 <h2>Part 2: Linear Regression</h2>

 The second part is a implementation of simple linear regression.
 In the previous example, the reward of a particle was calculated by the euclidian distance between it and the target.
 In this case, the algorithm uses RMSE (Root Mean Squared Error) to determine how well a line fits a particular set of points.
 Each particle has an associated slope and y-intercept, analagous to how each particle had a (x,y) location in the cursor-following example

+<h2>What do the Hyperparameters Mean?</h2>

+Hyperparameters, unlike the individual (x,y) velocities of the individual particles, dictate how the swarm, as a whole, operates.

+<strong>Inertia</strong>: Inertia represents a particle's willingness to change direction.
+A low inertia leads to sharper turns, and vice versa.
+<strong>Personal Best Coefficient</strong>: How much a particle is drawn to the best solution its discovered so far.
+Too high of a personal best coefficient leads to excess wandering, and the swarm might not converge or take a long time to converge.
+<strong>Global Best Coefficient</strong>: How much a particle is drawn to the best solution the swarm has discovered so far.
+If this is too high, particles will converge prematurely.
+If this is too low, then particles will wander aimlessly.